jdx/usage/examples/docs/MISE_INLINE.md

-the version prefix to use when querying the latest version same as the first argument after the "@" used for asdf compatibilityExamples:
+the version prefix to use when querying the latest version same as the first argument after the "@" used for asdf compatibility

+Examples:
     # Show the latest installed version of node
     # If it is is not installed, errors
     $ mise where node@20
     /home/jdx/.local/share/mise/installs/node/20.0.0

     # Show the current, active install directory of node
     # Errors if node is not referenced in any .tool-version file
-  $ mise where node /home/jdx/.local/share/mise/installs/node/20.0.0
+    $ mise where node
+    /home/jdx/.local/share/mise/installs/node/20.0.0

 ## `mise which`